Experience natural history galore

 Hop on a ferry to discover Fort Pampus, a UNESCO World Heritage site.
 Built in 1887 as part of the Defence Line of Amsterdam, it sits on a man-made island in the middle of IJmeer.
 Though it was armed with large-calibre guns and a permanent garrison of 200 men, the fort never saw any action.
 With historical artefacts to discover, audio tours and an extensive events calendar, the island makes for a fascinating day trip.
 The ferry runs from April to November and there are several departures from Amsterdam and Muiden Tuesday to Sunday.
-City Card holders receive a 25% discount on the departure from Amsterdam.
+The ferry is free for City Card holders.

 Put the kids to work